Using the Library

 The Friends of the Robbins Library maintain an ongoing book sale in the library’s fourth floor Book Sale Room.
 The selection is updated frequently and the books are reasonably priced.

 Proceeds from the sale allow the Friends to offer the family museum pass program as well as to purchase supplemental materials and equipment for the Robbins and Fox libraries.
-Donations for the book sale are gratefully accepted at the Reference Desk on the first floor of the library.
-We ask you to limit your contributions to one bag/box per visit, due to storage limitations.
+Donations for the book sale are gratefully accepted, but we ask you to limit your contributions to one bag/box per visit, due to storage limitations.

 The Friends conduct their annual book sale in conjunction with Arlington Town Day.